Nuclear weapons testing: History

 Atomic and nuclear tests can involve many hazards.
-Some of these were illustrated in the U.S. Castle Bravo test in 1954.
+Some of these were illustrated in the US Castle Bravo test in 1954.
 The weapon design tested was a new form of hydrogen bomb, and the scientists underestimated how vigorously some of the weapon materials would react.
-As a result, the explosion—with a yield of 15 Mt—was over twice what was predicted.
-Aside from this problem, the weapon also generated a large amount of radioactive nuclear fallout, more than had been anticipated, and a change in the weather pattern caused the fallout to spread in a direction not cleared in advance.
-The fallout plume spread high levels of radiation for over 100 mi, contaminating a number of populated islands in nearby atoll formations.
+As a result, the explosion, with a yield of 15 Mt,was over twice what was predicted.
+The weapon also generated a large amount of radioactive nuclear fallout, more than had been anticipated, and a change in the weather pattern caused the fallout to spread in a direction not cleared in advance.
+The fallout plume spread high levels of radiation for over 100 mi, contaminating populated islands in nearby atoll formations.
 Though they were soon evacuated, many of the islands' inhabitants suffered from radiation burns and later from other effects such as increased cancer rate and birth defects, as did the crew of the Japanese fishing boat Daigo Fukuryū Maru.
-One crewman died from radiation sickness after returning to port, and it was feared that the radioactive fish they had been carrying had made it into the Japanese food supply.
+One crewman died from radiation sickness after returning to port, and it was feared that the radioactive fish they had been carrying may have entered the Japanese food supply.

-Castle Bravo was the worst U.S. nuclear accident, but many of its component problems—unpredictably large yields, changing weather patterns, unexpected fallout contamination of populations and the food supply—occurred during other atmospheric nuclear weapons tests by other countries as well.
+Castle Bravo was the worst US nuclear accident, but many of its component problems—unpredictably large yields, changing weather patterns, unexpected fallout contamination of populations and the food supply—also occurred during atmospheric nuclear weapons tests by other countries.
 Concerns over worldwide fallout rates eventually led to the Partial Test Ban Treaty in 1963, which limited signatories to underground testing.
-Not all countries stopped atmospheric testing, but because the United States and the Soviet Union were responsible for roughly 86% of all nuclear tests, their compliance cut the overall level substantially.
+Not all countries ceased atmospheric testing, but because the United States and the Soviet Union were responsible for roughly 86% of all nuclear tests, their compliance cut the overall level substantially.
 France continued atmospheric testing until 1974, and China until 1980.

-A tacit moratorium on testing was in effect from 1958 to 1961, and ended with a series of Soviet tests in late 1961, including the Tsar Bomba, the largest nuclear weapon ever tested.
-The United States responded in 1962 with Operation Dominic, involving dozens of tests, including the explosion of a missile launched from a submarine.
+A tacit moratorium on testing was in effect from 1958 to 1961 and ended with a series of Soviet tests in late 1961, including the Tsar Bomba, the largest nuclear weapon ever tested.
+The United States responded in 1962 with Operation Dominic, involving dozens of tests including the explosion of a missile launched from a submarine.

 Almost all new nuclear powers have announced their possession of nuclear weapons with a nuclear test.
-The only acknowledged nuclear power that claims never to have conducted a test was South Africa (although see Vela incident), which has since dismantled all of its weapons.
-Israel is widely thought to possess a sizable nuclear arsenal, though it has never tested, unless they were involved in Vela.
-Experts disagree on whether states can have reliable nuclear arsenals—especially ones using advanced warhead designs, such as hydrogen bombs and miniaturized weapons—without testing, though all agree that it is very unlikely to develop significant nuclear innovations without testing.
+The only acknowledged nuclear power that claims never to have conducted a test is South Africa (although see Vela incident), which has since dismantled all of its weapons.
+Israel is widely thought to possess a sizeable nuclear arsenal though it has never tested, unless they were involved in Vela.
+Experts disagree on whether states can have reliable nuclear arsenals, especially ones using advanced warhead designs, such as hydrogen bombs and miniaturized weapons, without testing, although all agree that it is unlikely that significant nuclear innovations can be developed without testing.
 One other approach is to use supercomputers to conduct "virtual" testing, but codes need to be validated against test data.